zhehaowang/zhehao.me/book-notes/ecpp/it32-40-inheritance-oo-design.md

 What does private inheritance mean?
 It means is-implemented-in-terms-of.
 You do so because you want the derived to take advantage of some of the features available in the base, not because of there is any conceptual relationship between objects of the base and the derived.
-As such, private inheritance is an implementation technique, and means nothing during software design.
+As such, **private inheritance is an implementation technique, and means nothing during software design**.

 Using the terms from Item 34, private inheritance means that implementation only should be inherited; interface should be ignored.

-Item 38 suggests composition also can mean "is-implemented-in-terms-of", what to choose between the two?
+Item 38 suggests composition also can mean "is-implemented-in-terms-of", how to choose between the two?
 Use composition whenever you can, and use private inheritance only when you must.

 When must you?